tlodge/databox-sdk-tutorial/gettingstarted/sdk/index.md

   <figcaption class="figure-caption text-center">example repos</figcaption>
 </figure>

-Click on the **databox.tutorial-monitor-chart**.
+Click on the **databox.tutorial-freememory**.
 This will open a new 4-node flow in the workspace.
-Already it is possible to get some indication of what the app does.
+By looking at the flow, it is already possible to get some idea of what the app does.
 The yellow **osmonitor** node is feeding data into a **chart** (processor) node and a **debug** node.
-And finally the chart node feeds data into the app (output) node.
+Finally the chart node is feeding data into the app (output) node.
 The app node is simply a display output; it will display data on a screen on the databox dashboard.

 <figure class="figure">
   <img class="thumbnail" src="/images/gettingstarted/sdk/exampleflow.png" width="50%" alt="example flow">